oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 QUAST evaluates genome assemblies by computing various metrics.
 It works both with and without reference genomes.
 The tool accepts multiple assemblies, thus is suitable for comparison.

-**URL**
+**More Information**

 https://github.com/ablab/quast